Search

 You can usually find this information on the internet so if you’re struggling to decide what to put at the top of your list, why not attend an info session where you can talk to course advisors and ask them your burning questions.

-SAE is having their More than a Score Virtual Info Session on Monday 16 December 2024 at 2pm (AEDT), ), where you can hear from our Course Advisors, learn about the courses we offer and get a glimpse into what life is like at SAE!
+SAE is having their Change of Preference Online Event on Friday 12 December at 1pm (AEDT) where you can hear from our Course Advisors, learn about the courses we offer and get a glimpse into what life is like at SAE!

 Attending this event is a great way to reassure yourself that you’re making the right choices.